Best Air Filters for Allergies, Pets, and More

 🤷 Can I get a HEPA filter for my HVAC system?

-True HEPA filters are the most effective around – they can filter particles as small as viruses!
+True HEPA (high-efficiency particulate absorbing) filters are the most effective around – they can filter particles as small as viruses!
 But HEPA filters won’t work in your central HVAC system.
 They’re so powerful, they’ll restrict airflow to and from your equipment.
 Instead of a HEPA filter, consider investing in one with a MERV rating of 11 or 13.
 That’s the closest you can get to HEPA while still letting the air circulate properly.

-Following are the specific air filters we recommend for various lifestyle needs.
+The following are the specific air filters we recommend for various lifestyle needs.
 Make sure to select the right size for your system when ordering.

 We suggest pet owners buy a filter with a minimum MERV score of 11.
-These Filtrete Allergen Defense filters fit the bill, capturing pet dander, pollen and dust.
+These Filtrete Micro Allergen Defense filters fit the bill, capturing pet dander, pollen and dust.

 We love that they’re both pleated and electrostatic, attracting contaminants on a large scale.
 They come in a variety of sizes to fit most HVAC systems.

-Another brand markets its colorful air filters specifically to pet owners.
+This brand markets its colorful air filters specifically to pet owners.
 It’s worth mentioning that those filters are rated a MERV 8, which may not be sufficient for pet-friendly homes.

 If you want to supplement your air filter, check out our list of the best air purifiers for pets.